brimdavis/lcc-homebrew/trunk/targets/yard/src/yard.md

 !
 ! stack modes
 !
 !
-TODO: catch stack offset > 60 and build with .imm sequence like aimm !
+TESTME: ADDRFP4 & ADDRLP4 stack modes don't work for byte/wyde accesses:
+!          - defined "stk_addr"  for quad load/store
+!          - alternate stk_offs uses imm + load|store pattern for byte/wyde ADDRFP4 | ADDRLP4

 !
-FIXME: ADDRFP4 & ADDRLP4 stack modes don't work for byte/wyde accesses:
-!          - define as "stk_addr" and use for quad load/store
-!          - define alternate imm + load|store pattern for byte/wyde ADDRFP4 | ADDRLP4

 !
+ADDRLP4 needs a "-8" to account for SIZE_PC_FP_SAVE ( offset from top of stack frame to end of locals ) !
+This is where the FP would point if using FP offsets.
 !
-FIXME: does ADDRFP also need a -8 if using sp ???
-!
-stk_addr : ADDRFP4          "%a+%F-8(sp)"
-stk_offs : ADDRFP4          "%a+%F-8"

-!
-!
-ADDRLP4 needs a "-8" to account for SIZE_PC_FP_SAVE ( offset from top of stack frame to end of locals ) !
 ! note: ARM target avoided an offset by changing framesize just before the emitcode() call, !       such that sp+framesize' pointed just above the locals within the stack frame- not sure